DanielBracha1/Useful-Replay-Scripts/Follow Mouse Input (with finger sprite)/Old Versions (Parented to Camera)/README.md

+## Warning
+These are older versions of the Finger Following package, if you do decide to use them you may encounter scaling problems with the finger asset.
+We recommend you use the new version (Luna Finger Follow Mouse Input Canvas) which you can find [here](https://github.com/LunaCommunity/Useful-Replay-Scripts/tree/main/Follow%20Mouse%20Input%20(with%20finger%20sprite))

 ## What is it?

 A hand (with multiple different sprites to choose from) that will follow the mouse input entered during your video.